 For a list of the types of uses of your personal information by Royal Far West please refer to Appendix 3.

-You can change your mind about receiving information about our services at any time, by contacting us or using the opt-out process on our offers or promotional communication.
+You can change your mind about receiving information about our services at any time, by contacting us or using the opt-out process on our offers or promotional communications.

-If you do not wish to receive this information, or wish to know the source of the information, please contact the Royal Far West team on 02 8966 8500.
+If you do not wish to receive this information, or if you have any questions about the information you receive, please contact the Royal Far West team on 02 8966 8500.